noashapiro/cato-assignment/README.md

-# DemoBlaze Test Automation
+# Cato assignment Test Automation

-Automated testing for DemoBlaze e-commerce site using Playwright and pytest.
+Automated testing for DemoBlaze site using Playwright and pytest.

 ## Quick Start